lhbelfanti/goal-book/README.md

 - [Exercises](./chapter1/exercises)

 ### Chapter 2: Program Structure
-Describes the structural elements of a Go program - declarations, variables, new types, packages and files, and scope.
+Describes the structural elements of a Go program: declarations, variables, new types, packages and files, and scope.

 - [Examples](./chapter2/examples)
 - [Exercises](./chapter2/exercises)